-Finally, note that the writing of the thesis typically requires at least 10% of the total commitment for research: it is required that the student provides adequate time for its preparation.
+Note that the writing of the thesis typically requires about 10% of the total commitment for research (i.e. more than 3 months): it is required that the doctoral student provides adequate time for its preparation.

 In order to avoid large differences in the layout of the thesis, it is recommended to follow the following standards: